Don't Say Goodbye (album)

 Don't Say Goodbye is the thirteenth studio album by English band Strawbs.The album featured material originally recorded for the unreleased album "Heartbreak Hill" using the same arrangements.
 "Heartbreak Hill" was later released in 1995 eight years after this album was released.

+It was the group's first release of new matieral since Deadlines in 1978.
+It was also their first studio album to feature former members Tony Hooper and Richard Hudson since 1972 and 1973 respectively.